bhavinigoel/graphs/README.md

 21. knapsack.cpp: This file probably contains code for solving the knapsack problem, a classic optimization problem in combinatorial optimization and computer science.
 The knapsack problem involves selecting a subset of items from a set, each with a weight and a value, to maximize the total value while keeping the total weight within a given limit (the "knapsack capacity").
 There are various versions of the knapsack problem, including the 0/1 knapsack problem and the fractional knapsack problem, each with different constraints and solution approaches.

+22. shortest_source_distance.cpp: implements an algorithm to find the shortest distance from a source vertex to all other vertices in a given graph.
+It uses Dijkstra's algorithm, a popular method for finding the shortest paths in a weighted graph with non-negative edge weights.
+The program takes an adjacency matrix representation of the graph as input and computes the shortest distances from a specified source vertex to all other vertices.

+23. strassonsMatrix.cpp: This program implements Strassen's algorithm for matrix multiplication, an efficient divide-and-conquer method that reduces the number of arithmetic operations compared to the conventional matrix multiplication algorithm.
+This implementation recursively splits large matrices into smaller submatrices and combines the results using the Strassen's algorithm to perform matrix multiplication efficiently.

+24.find_all_sequences.cpp:This program is designed to generate all possible sequences of a given length using a specified set of characters.
+It employs backtracking to systematically explore all possible combinations of characters and outputs all valid sequences of the specified length